The days are long but the years are short

 Or the mom shushing and nursing and bouncing her screaming baby on the airplane…

-Or the parent enjoying five minutes of alone time at the park with her phone (or whatever they have in twenty years—holograms or what-not)…
+Or the parent enjoying some time at the park with her phone (or whatever they have in twenty years—holograms or what-not) while her kids play…

 Or the one who looks just. so. tired. and whose brood look like they could use a hair-brushing and a bath…

-That it is real, exhausting—meaningful and rewarding, yes—but exhausting work, this parenting thing.
-And that “Enjoy it when they’re little; it goes by so quickly!” is true but not always helpful, but that “I just want you to know you’re doing a good job” is almost always helpful, and sharing those eleven words could be magic to a tired parent’s day.
+That it is real, exhausting—meaningful and rewarding, yes—but exhausting work, parenting.
+And saying, “Enjoy it when they’re little; it goes by so quickly!” is true but not always helpful, but saying, “I just want you to know you’re doing a good job” is almost always helpful.
+Sharing those eleven words could be magic to a tired parent’s day.

-Oh, and also—call your kids, who might have kids of their own, and tell them you’d like your grandkids for the weekend.
+Oh, and also—call your kids to say hi, and if they have kids of their own, tell them you’d like your grandkids for the weekend.
 So that they could go do whatever.

 And oh yes—you’re doing a good job.
 Keep at it.